-OUTPUT b P×1 vector of least squares estimates of regression of y on x.
-If x does not have full rank, then the coefficients that cannot be estimated will be zero.
+OUTPUT b P \times 1 vector of least squares estimates of regression of y on x.
+If x olsqr handles matrices that do not have full rank by returning zeros for the coefficients that cannot be estimated.

 REMARKS This provides an alternative to y/x for computing least squares coefficients.